 Firstly, we have the kind of sugars that come under the terms of free, fast or high GI sugars.
 Thise are basically any sugar that has been fractionated from its original state (such as when oranges are made into fruit juice).

 The same refining method applies to white and brown table sugars, icing sugar, coconut sugar, fruit juices, and also syrups such as maple, agave nectar, brown rice syrup and honey.

 As you can see, there are some free sugars on that list that are considered healthy.
 And, some of them are actually “healthier”.
-For instance, maple syrup and honey also contain other nutrients, which would be a reason to possibly choose them over other sweeteners, but they still must be used in moderation.
+For instance, maple syrup and honey also contain other nutrients.
+This could be a reason to possibly choose them over other sweeteners, but they still must be used in moderation.

 You might be interested to know that brown rice syrup is actually low GI.
 Though more research is currently being done into its true health benefits and whether or not it’s a viable sweetener for long term use.